Garnell Whitfield

-Garnell W. Whitfield, Jr. is the former fire commissioner of the Buffalo Fire Department in Buffalo, New York and a social justice advocate.
+Garnell W. Whitfield Jr. is the former fire commissioner of the Buffalo Fire Department in Buffalo, New York and a social justice advocate.
 He received national attention for spreading awareness of white supremacy and domestic terrorism after his mother, Ruth Whitfield, was killed in the 2022 Buffalo shooting.

+He ran in the Democratic primary for the 2025 Buffalo mayoral election.

 Early life and career

-Whitfield was born in Buffalo, New York to Ruth Whitfield and Garnell W. Whitfield, Sr.
+Whitfield was born April 1957 in Buffalo, New York to Ruth Whitfield and Garnell W. Whitfield, Sr.

 He started working as a firefighter in the Buffalo Fire Department in 1984.
 Throughout his career, he served as the city fire departments's chief fire administrator, deputy commissioner of administration and deputy commissioner of emergency services.

 In January 2010, Mayor of Buffalo Byron Brown appointed Whitfield as the commissioner of the Buffalo Fire Department after the resignation of commissioner Michael Lombardo.
 He was unanimously approved by the Buffalo Common Council.

-Whitfield retired from the Buffalo Fire Department in 2017.
-Governor Andrew Cuomo then appointed Whitfield as the assistant commissioner of the New York Department of Homeland Security and Emergency Services, where he served from September 2017 until September 2019.
+In March 2016, Buffalo firefighters issued a vote of no confidence in Whitfield.
+He then retired from the Buffalo Fire Department in 2017.
+Governor Andrew Cuomo appointed Whitfield as the assistant commissioner of the New York State Division of Homeland Security and Emergency Services, where he served from September 2017 until September 2019.